TX-XR/Sketch2Terrain-CHI25/README.md

 ### Customize system settings
 You can try out different system settings by creating your own ScriptableObject:
-In your project (for example in Assets/Parameters) right-click > Create > CASSIE Parameters.
+In your project (for example in Assets/Parameters) right-click > Create > Parameters.
 Customize the values.
 Change the parameters currently used in the Unity app: in the scene, find the Parameters GameObject.
 Under the script CASSIE Parameters Provider drag your new Parameters ScriptableObject under Current Parameters.
 The default values are the ones we used in the paper and user study.
 A detailed description of each parameter (units and effect) is provided, hover over the name to display the description.
 You can always come back to default parameters by dragging the ScriptableObject Default CASSIE Parameters to the Parameters GameObject.